 However, medical bills and funeral expenses can pile up quickly, especially since truck accidents result in severe injuries, and you need a strategy to pay them.
 This is why contacting a truck accident attorney is the next best thing you can do.

-At Ehline Law Firm, we have a team of experienced lawyers who can provide the legal assistance you need after suffering horrific injuries in a truck accident.
+We at Ehline Law Firm have a team of experienced lawyers who can provide the legal assistance you need after suffering horrific injuries in a truck accident.
 We can help you seek compensation for medical costs and intangible pain and suffering.

 Here are a few reasons to choose us for your personal injury claim against the trucking company:

-Depending on the crisis, the trucker, trucking company, a products manufacturer, or government agency, or all may be held responsible for injuries.
+Depending on the crisis, the trucker, trucking company, product manufacturer, government agency, or all may be held responsible for injuries.
 State and federal laws direct common carriers to maintain and inspect their vehicles.

-Trucking companies must abide by regulations that limit travel times and that mandate rest breaks.
-At Ehline Law, we regularly cooperate with a checkerboard of specialists, including life care planners, private investigators, and accident reconstructionists to determine liability and damages in truck accidents.
+Trucking companies must abide by regulations limiting travel times and mandating rest breaks.
+At Ehline Law, we regularly cooperate with a checkerboard of specialists, including life care planners, private investigators, and accident deconstructionists, to determine liability and damages in truck accidents.